nypublicradio/wnyc-vue3/README.md

    - Permitted Users: "Admin approved users are pre-authorized"
    - Manage Profiles → Add "System Administrator"

+4. **Initial Setup & Manual Connection**
+   - When setting up the app in Salesforce for the first time, it requires a manual connection to authorize the app
+   - Run the test script to get the authorization URL:

+     ```bash
+     npm run test-sf-auth
+     ```

+   - The script will provide a URL that you need to visit to approve the app
+   - Complete the authorization flow in your browser
+   - Once authorized, subsequent API calls will work automatically

 ### Environment Variables

 Add to your `.env`: